Tuesday, March 31, 2020

 I'd deliver copy to familiar editors in the newsroom but never see the mercurial Rick Carroll, whose bylines I saw almost daily.

-I was near mesmerized when I read his story about the film making of Leonard Gardner's novel, "Fat City."
-Not only did RC write about the Stockton-California based movie, he played a role in it.
-There he was in a wide-lappelled suit and fedora in a front page photograph.
+I was near mesmerized when I read his story about the film making of Leonard Gardner's novel, "Fat City," a classic boxing tale directed by the legendary John Huston (Chinatown, Treasure of Sierra Madre).
+Not only did RC write about the Stockton-California based movie, Huston put him in the film.
+Outfitted in a wide-lapelled suit and fedora, Rick appeared in a front page photograph with his story.

 Some days later I saw the same face, bearded, a cool beanie pulled over his head, stepping out of a classic white Porche convertible, chatting with one of our fashion writers.